How the Data Store Works

 Maximum Database Record Size

 The maximum size of a database record is 8110 bytes, based on an 8-kilobyte (KB) page size.
 Because of variable overhead requirements and the variable number of attributes that an object might have, it is impossible to provide a precise limit for the maximum number of multivalues that an object can store in its attributes.
-For all practical purposes, the size of objects is not significant in Windows Server 2003 Active Directory and is not significant in Windows 2000 if you use the recommended guidelines described in "Static Data" later in this chapter.
+For all practical purposes, the size of objects is not significant in Active Directory if you use the recommended guidelines described in "Static Data" later in this chapter.